Home » News » What is Emergency First Aid at Work (EFAW)?

 However, if the needs assessment identifies more significant health and safety risks, it is adequate and appropriate for a business to ensure there are a sufficient number of appropriately trained first aiders.
 It may also be necessary to arrange additional equipment and facilities.

 As noted previously, any first-aiders must have undertaken training appropriate to the need of the workplace.
-The training would typically be either Emergency First Aid at Work (EFAW) or First Aid at Work (FAW).
+The training could be a custom made course but would typically follow the syllabuses of either Emergency First Aid at Work (EFAW) or First Aid at Work (FAW).

 What are Workplace First Aid courses for?